 Other Medical Procedures

 Some people find relief with chiropractic manipulation treatments.
 Chiropractic adjustments can be used to treat back and neck pain.
 The goal of a session with a chiropractor is to restore alignment, reduce pain, and support the body’s normal capacity to heal.
 People have experienced improved range of motion and reduced pain after visiting a medical professional specializing in back problems.

-Epidural cortisone injection can provide instantaneous relief.
+An epidural cortisone injection can provide instantaneous relief.
 It is a medical procedure very similar to surgery, so it requires scheduling with your doctor.
 The cortisone shot is injected in the area around the spine, inside the spinal canal.
-It may help to reduce the pain and inflammation, as well as promote growth of nearby tissue.
+It may help to reduce the pain and inflammation, as well as promote the growth of nearby tissue.